 QIPs that choose a tax holiday will enjoy an income tax exemption during the "trigger period," the three-year period following the trigger period, and the "priority period."
-QIPs are not required to make a monthly pre-payment of income tax with the General Department of Taxation ("GDT") during the tax exemption period and are not subject to annual minimum tax.
+QIPs are not required to make a monthly pre-payment of income tax with the GDT during the tax exemption period.
+The 1% annual minimum tax exemption is no longer provided to QIP under the amended LOT.

-The "trigger period" is the period starting from the date the QIP is registered and ends the last day of the tax year immediately preceding the earlier of: i) the tax year in which taxable income is first made; or ii) the third year after the tax year in which revenue is first made.
+The "trigger period" is the period starting from the date the QIP is registered and ends the last day of the tax year immediately preceding the earlier of: (1) the tax year in which taxable income is first made; or (2) the third year after the tax year in which revenue is first made.